Comments and suggestions to admin@lusitania.net

 divorced him.
 He spent most of the early thirties flitting backwards

-pursued by at least three of his more notable clients over money.
+by at least three of his more notable clients over money.
+He then

-He then married Edna L. Johnson in a London Registry Office in
+married Edna L. Johnson in a London Registry Office in January of

-Bermuda, probably to escape the ever growing number of his
+probably to escape the ever growing number of his clients who

-clients who were hounding him over money.
-By 1935, he had filed
+were hounding him over money.
+By 1935, he had filed for

 wriggle out of one of the law suits against him.